 CAN was founded to address issues with transit accessibility and gatekeeping by drivers (drivers denying access to accessible ramps).
 When we were able to find a resolution to that issue, we were flooded with accessibility issues from residents in Maple Ridge-Pitt Meadows.
 As we addressed these issues, we became more well known throughout Metro Vancouver.
 CAN started presenting to city councils throughout Metro Vancouver and participating in conferences.

-Following the first years of growth, CAN continued to increase our reach and enhance our reputation and we started taking on projects throughout the province, offering feedback to bus companies on Vancouver Island, the Interior, and Metro Vancouver.
-CAN also worked with taxi driver programs and RideHailing driver training.
+Following the first years of growth, CAN continued to increase our reach and enhance our reputation and we started taking on projects throughout the province, including offering feedback to bus companies on Vancouver Island, the Interior, and Metro Vancouver.
+CAN also worked with Justice Institute on their taxi driver programs and RideHailing driver training.
 Transportation issues were why we initially founded CAN and remain a priority.
 Without accessible transportation, people are unable to access school, work, community, social and support systems, and medical professionals.

 As CAN interacted with more communities, we realized there was a lack of education about life with a disability.
-CAN created and delivered workshops, seminars, and presentations at conferences across the province.
+CAN created and delivered workshops and presentations at conferences across the province.
 We have utilized our members’ lived experience to help shape and shift perception of people with disabilities.